How To Make Kettle Corn at Home

-If your nose doesn't lead you straight to the kettle corn vendor at just about any state fair or festival this summer, then your ears surely will.
+If your nose doesn’t lead you straight to the kettle corn vendor at just about any state fair or festival during summer, then your ears surely will.
 The aroma of lightly caramelized popcorn combined with the merry sound of popping is all the encouragement I need to buy myself a big bag for snacking.
-Craving this sweet and crunchy treat without the road trip?
-Here's how you can make kettle corn at home.
+To imitate that rich flavor, make kettle corn on stovetop and let the sugar caramelize just a bit over direct heat as the popcorn pops.
+Here are some tips on how to make kettle corn at home.

 In the pantheon of popcorns, kettle corn sits somewhere in between plain popped corn and caramel corn.
 It’s lightly golden — more or less so depending on the amount of sugar you use — and salty-sweet.
 It has a crisp crunch from the sugar coating, but won’t stick to your teeth the way caramel corn sometimes does.
 Kettle corn also takes significantly less time than full-on caramel corn since it’s made entirely on the stovetop — it’s a quick five-minute snack right when you need one.

 The Secret to Rich-Flavored Kettle Corn